connectrpc/connectrpc.com/docs/cors.md

 Connect. gRPC-Web will only use POST.
 Connect uses POST and optionally GET.

 `Access-Control-Allow-Headers: Content-Type,Connect-Protocol-Version,Connect-Timeout-Ms,Grpc-Timeout,X-Grpc-Web,X-User-Agent`
-allows all necessary headers for Connect and gRPC-Web.
+allows all necessary request headers for Connect and gRPC-Web.

 > **Note:** If your application uses custom request headers, you must explicitly
 > allow them.
 This includes commonly used headers such as `Authorization`.